 Choosing the right medical records software can be difficult though.
 There are so many of them out there and each one has a slightly different way of doing things.
 Two of the most popular options are Epic and Cerner.
 Between them, they hold 55% of the entire market share at 29% and 26% respectively.

 This article will compare Cerner vs Epic to help you decide which is right for your practice.
+You may also be interested in reading how EMR improve hospital management.

 Comparing Cerner and Epic EHR Systems